mrcepid-rap/mrcepid-collapsevariants/Readme.md

 * GLMs – vanilla linear/logistic models implemented with python's [statsmodels module](https://www.statsmodels.org/stable/index.html)

 These four tools / methods require very different input files to run.
 The purpose of this applet is to generate inputs that are compatible with each of these tools input requirements.
-For more information on the format of these inpit files, please see the [mrcepid-runassociationtesting](https://github.com/mrcepid-rap/mrcepid-runassociationtesting) documentation.
+For more information on the format of these input files, please see the [mrcepid-runassociationtesting](https://github.com/mrcepid-rap/mrcepid-runassociationtesting) documentation.

 ### Dependencies